 The Junior and Senior Choirs

 Approximately 200 students participate in choir each week.
 The choirs perform at concerts and events throughout the year.
-Both choirs compete each year in the National Eisteddfod.
-In 2012 and 2013 the Junior Choir achieved second place in their section.

 The IMP Band program